 To enroll your child in Bridges for Kids please stop by the front desk for an application or download one here.
 Bridges for Kids Enrollment Form

 To become a mentor you must be 18 years or older, have access to a vehicle, be willing to commit to at least 1 year with the child, and attend training.
 If you would like to be a mentor download the application here.
 Mentor Application

 For questions about Bridges for Kids email: firstname.lastname@example.org

-GEMS is a support group for girls who “aged out” of our Bridges for Kids program.
+GEMS is a support group for girls who would like to be part of the community in a fun and unique way.
 The girls share experiences, learn to stay healthy, do creative projects and service to the community.
 They are working to make smart life choices and become confident leaders.

 KIDS FUN CLUB